 Rail is the future: more and more people want to use public transport for a variety of reasons.
 This makes it all the more important to meet this demand by increasing capacity.
-However, tighter schedules and more vehicles on the tracks also mean potentially more susceptibility to disruption.
-The Verband Region Stuttgart and DB Regio have decided to counter this with a very special solution:
+The further expansion of infrastructure is becoming increasingly difficult in urban centres.
+In addition, tighter timetables and more trains on the tracks also mean potentially more susceptibility to disruption.
+To skilfully combine all these requirements, the Verband Region Stuttgart and DB Regio S-Bahn Stuttgart have opted for a very special solution:

 What is ETCS?

-ETCS is used to control and influence train movements on the rail network.
-ETCS monitors, for example, whether a train is allowed to travel on a section of track, as well as its speed.
-ETCS Level 2 is to be introduced in Stuttgart.
-This means that the conventional signaling systems along the route can be dispensed with.
-The track signals only exist virtually and the corresponding information is displayed directly to the driver in the driver's cab in advance.
+ETCS is used to control and influence train movements on the railway network.
+The signal box monitors whether a train is authorised to travel on a section of track.
+ETCS level 2 without signals (oS) is to be introduced in Stuttgart.
+ETCS level 2 (oS) takes over the signalling and train control and therefore also determines the speed of the trains.
+Conventional signalling systems along the line can be dispensed with.
+The route signals only exist virtually and the corresponding information is displayed directly to the driver in the driver's cab in advance.
 Data is transmitted continuously and in both directions.

 What impact will the new system have on the S-Bahn?

-With ETCS Level 2, trains can enter the station closer together.
-This means that previous stop time overruns can be compensated for much better.
-The "build-up" of train delays is reduced.
-In addition, the introduction of ETCS provides the basis for an increase in speed on the main line.
+With ETCS Level 2(oS), trains can enter stations and stations closer together.
+This makes it much easier to compensate for previous stop time overruns.
+The ‘build-up’ of train delays is reduced.
+In addition, the introduction of ETCS provides the basis for an increase in speed on the main line, which can serve to reduce delays.

-For example, blocks up to 30 meters short will be formed on the particularly busy S-Bahn main line.
-ETCS shortens the train sequence by around half a minute or around 35 percent.
+For example, blocks up to 30 metres short will be formed on the particularly busy S-Bahn main line.
+This alone can reduce the train sequence by around half a minute.
+Further optimisations are possible.
+For example, further potential can be realised by introducing partially automated driving (ATO GoA 2) in conjunction with a traffic management system.

-In order to be able to effectively implement the denser operation of the network, the Verband Region Stuttgart has procured a total of 58 new trains, which will provide the necessary increase in capacity on the network.
-In addition, operating times will be significantly extended.
+In order to be able to effectively implement the denser operation of the network, the Verband Region Stuttgart has procured a total of 58 new trains, which will provide the necessary increase in capacity in the network.

 How is it implemented?

-In the following years, ATO GoA 2 (a type of remote-controlled cruise control), a traffic management system (CTMS) and the new rail operations radio FRMCS will be used.
+In the following years, ATO GoA 2 (a type of remote-controlled cruise control), a traffic management system (CTMS) and the new FRMCS railway operation radio system will be used.

 Which service expansions are to be implemented with ETCS?